hivelocity/cluster-api-provider-hivelocity/docs/book/src/user/getting-started.md

 ![cluster-api: management-cluster and workload-clusters](./cluster-api.png)

+After the workload-cluster was created successfully, you can **move** the management-cluster into the workload-cluster.
+This gets done with `clusterclt move`.
+See [Cluster API Docs "pivot"](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html#pivot)

 ## What is Cluster API Provider Hivelocity?

 Cluster API Hivelocity adds the infrastructure provider Hivelocity to the list of supported providers.
 Other providers supported by Cluster API are: AWS, Azure, Google Cloud Platform, OpenStack ...
 (See [complete list](https://cluster-api.sigs.k8s.io/reference/providers.html#infrastructure))